 during every period.
 Swing did not disappear in 1945, bebop was still thriving in the 1960s and

-way, by cities and regions.
+unusual way, by cities and regions.
 From New Orleans and Chicago to Kansas City and New

-York, jazz had many regional styles, all of which are covered in this survey of the music's first 100 years.
+York, jazz had many regional styles, all of which are covered in this survey of the music's first

-of that illogical horn.
+out of that illogical horn.
 Trumpet Kings has biographies of 479 trumpeters from all styles

 and covers every soloist of importance from 1901-2001.
 It includes many original quotes

 gathered from questionnaires that I sent to all of the living trumpeters and there is a liberal

 amount of humor since many trumpeters are simply crazy!
-From Buddy Bolden to Freddie Webster, from
+From Buddy Bolden to Freddie

-creative styles of music around today.
+most creative styles of music around today.
 I separated jazz from Cuba from that of Brazil

 (which could be a separate book altogether), focusing on the former.
 The book discusses the

 main innovators of each era in alphabetical order from Tito Puente and Cal Tjader to David